picchius94/META-UGV/README.md

 All the entries of the dictionary `params` can be changed to modify terrain type, map size, initial vehicle position, etc..

+## References
+<a id="1">[1]</a>
+A. Tasora, R. Serban, H. Mazhar, A. Pazouki, D. Melanz, J. Fleischmann, M. Taylor, H. Sugiyama, and D. Negrut, “Chrono: An open source multi-physics dynamics engine,” in International Conference on High Performance Computing in Science and Engineering.
+Springer, 2015, pp. 19–49.
+<a id="2">[2]</a>
+F. Buse, R. Lichtenheldt, and R. Krenn, “Scm-a novel approach for soil deformation in a modular soil contact model for multibody simulation”, IMSD2016 e-Proceedings, 2016.